matloff/fastStat/README.md

 **The Fundamental Tool of Statistical Inference:**

-> if R is a "smooth" estimator of a population quantity r consisting of
+> If R is a "smooth" estimator of a population quantity r consisting of
 > sums, based on an i.i.d. sample, then an approximate 95% confidence
 > interval for r is
 >